bradymholt/geekytidbits.com/_posts/2016/2016-05-09-inside-look-working-at-YNAB.md

 ---
-title: An Insider Look at Working for YNAB
+title: An Inside Look at Working for YNAB
 author: Brady
 layout: post
 permalink: /inside-look-working-at-YNAB/